marcopxt/AGBT2025/README.md

 i.
 Base genome.
 The base genome was created following the generic settings in the *species* argument.
 A total of 300 QTLs per chromosome (12 pairs) was simulated. ii.
 Trait.
 A trait with 0.5 of heritability was simulated.
 Additive and domiance effects were assigned to the trait (being varDD and ddMean 0.2 and 0.5, respectively). iii.
 A clonal breeding program was then simulated and a 15 years of burn-in was used to generate a commom starting point for all scenarios.
 From here, all scenarios took place. iv.
 Genomic model.
-For the genomic model, the last four year of data (genotypes and phenotypes) were used to calibrate a model and the deploymet was used to select the best individuals and to create the mating plan in some scenarios (more details below).
-The BGLR package (Perez and de los Campos (2021)) was used to fit a GBLUP (for predictig individuals) and an BayesB (for estimating marker effects), depending on each phase of the breeding program and scenarios were being used.
+For the genomic model, the last four year of data (genotypes and phenotypes) were used to calibrate a model and the deployment was used to select the best individuals and to create the mating plan in some scenarios (more details below).
+The BGLR package (Perez-Rodriguez and de los Campos (2021)) was used to fit a GBLUP (for predictig individuals) and an BayesB (for estimating marker effects), depending on each phase of the breeding program and scenarios were being used.

 Then, the scenarios below were implemented for comparision.
 They were: